Beware of the Blob! It creeps The Blob

 - Knight Templar: The scientist Dr. Meddows, who wants to control the Blob so that he can create a weapon that can put US Military ahead of Russian Military.
 All patriotic and stuff but then he deems the town expendable.

-- Mexican Standoff: Before the final fight with the Blob, Brian gets into one with Meddows, his men and the sheriff.
+- Mexican Standoff: Before the final fight with the Blob, Brian gets into one with Meddows, his men and Deputy Briggs.
 During this time, he reveals Meddows's true nature, and the distracted Meddows gets killed.

 - Mythology Gag: There's a scene which hearkens back to the '70s sequel, in which The Blob slinks up through the sewer lines into a sink and pulls a hapless victim literally down the drain.

 - Noisy Nature: A sewer rat squeaks very loudly as it floats past the characters on a broken piece of board.

 - Novelization: A rather decent one by David Bischoff (who also wrote the Novelization for Gremlins 2).
 The book not only contains elements from the original script, including different character names (such as Meddows being called Bruno Trimble), it even has some scenes told from the blob's point of view.
 Somehow.

 - Police Are Useless: Subverted.
 Sheriff Geller comes across as quite reasonable... but unfortunately is one of the Blob's early victims, leaving his churlish deputy, Briggs, in charge.
 Who also comes around in the end and dies trying to help.